8 Things You Must Do in South Bend!

 Visiting the Studebaker National Museum is a museum for anyone interested in automobiles, but it’s also for history lovers as well.
 You’ll learn about South Bend’s automotive and industrial history and its roots.
 You might be intrigued to discover that the invention of the wheelbarrow is part of the Studebaker story.
 The “National Treasures” exhibit includes the carriage Abraham Lincoln was riding in on the evening of his assassination.
 It’s one of many exhibits among the different levels.

 After visiting the Studebaker, you can explore The History Museum and The Oliver Mansion.
-Both and are adjacent to the Studebaker National Museum and can be included for a discounted admission rate.
+Both are adjacent to the Studebaker National Museum and can be included for a discounted admission rate.

 2. Tour the University of Notre Dame Campus

-- Visitor Tip: Notre Dame recently announced that admission will be free to all of its athletic events (except basketball, football, and hockey) starting this year (2021-2022).
+- Visitor Tip: Notre Dame recently announced that admission will be free to all its athletic events (except basketball, football, and hockey) starting this year (2021-2022).
 Check their athletic schedule in advance to see if there is a game you’d like to attend while visiting South Bend!

 3. Enjoy a sweet tour of the chocolate factory.

 The South Bend Chocolate Factory offers tours to the public six days a week!
-The 45-minute tours are available at the top of every hour and give visitors a sneak peek of the chocolate factory.
+The 45-minute tours are available at the top of every hour, giving visitors a sneak peek of the chocolate factory.
 Everyone sports a fancy hair net (check out mine in the photo below) and a glimpse of what goes on behind the scenes.
 As well as a few chocolate samples and an opportunity to dip your own chocolate spoon and wander through the chocolate museum.
 Tours are $5.00 for ages 12 and up and $2.00 for children ages 2-11.

 4. Try the river rafting challenge.

 Are you up for a challenge?
 The East Race Waterway is a manmade whitewater rafting course that allows individuals to experience whitewater rafting right here in Indiana!
 I have known people to come from all over Indiana to practice their kayaking and rafting skills here.
-Currently, the East Race is open seasonally on Saturdays and Sundays from June through September.
-Prices are affordable, you can choose options from a $6 single-ride pass to a $20 unlimited ride-all-day pass (the required height for rafting is 54″).
+The East Race is open seasonally on Saturdays and Sundays from June through September.
+Prices are affordable; you can choose options from a $6 single-ride pass to a $20 unlimited ride-all-day pass (the required height for rafting is 54″).

 5. Enjoy the sights, sounds, and activities at Howard Park.

-Howard Park is South Bend’s first and oldest park and it’s FULL of activities for everyone!
+Howard Park is South Bend’s first and oldest park, and it’s FULL of activities for everyone!

-- ADA accessible playground for ages 2-12
+- ADA-accessible playground for ages 2-12

-- Event center and Inovateus Solar Event Lawn + Festival Lawn
+- Event Center and Inovateus Solar Event Lawn + Festival Lawn

 - The Rask Family Fountains (splash pad for kids)